RoGamer97/My-Cheat-Code-Collection_ASM-Hacks/Wii/Need for Speed Carbon (NTSC-U) [RNSE69]/Exient's Undercover AI Rubberbanding Port.md

 <details>
 <summary>Highway Battle AI Rubberband Simulator (Player AI Rubberband Speed Control & Auto Pilot Toggle)</summary>

 This code allows your vehicle to "simulate" the Highway Battle AI Rubberband.
-Press 1, 2 and A to enable and disable auto pilot for your car.
+Press 1, 2 and A to enable and disable auto pilot and rubberbanding for your car.
 Hold D-Pad Up and D-Pad Down (for horizontal Wiimote.
 D-Pad Right and D-Pad Left for vertical Wiimote) to increase/decrease your rubberband speed.
-Press B to completely reset the speed back to zero.
+Press B to completely reset the speed back to zero

 ```powerpc
 28626B32 F4FF0B00